-SUPERINTENDENT: Jeff Neher
+SUPERINTENDENT: Brandon Pfeifer ASSISTANT SUPERINTENDENT: Konnor Pfeifer

-1. To be eligible to compete in the market sheep division, a 4-H'er must be enrolled in the sheep project and must have had his/her animal at county weigh-in.
+- 1. To be eligible to compete in the market sheep division, a 4-H'er must be enrolled in the sheep project and must have had his/her animal at county weigh-in. - 2.
 Lambs must be owned and tagged by the exhibitor by the Spring county weighin.
 Ear tags must have been purchased at the Extension Office and animals tagged before weigh-in.
-An official USDA premise ID tag (scrapie tag) must be in the animal's ear at Spring weigh-in and remain in the ear through the County Fair.
-Sheep will check / weigh in from 6-8 p.m. on Monday, July 18.
-Livestock will release from 8:30 - 10:00 a.m.
-Sunday, July 24.

-4. Market lambs may show regardless of weight but must weigh at least 85 lbs. to be eligible to sell.
-Lambs can be either wethers or ewes.

-5. All market lambs must be "slick shorn" with an equal amount of wool above the knee and hock, including the head and belly.
+An official USDA premise ID tag (scrapie tag) must be in the animal's ear at Spring weigh-in and remain in the ear through the County Fair. - 3.
+Sheep will check / weigh in from 6-8 p.m. on Monday, July 17.
+Livestock will release from 8:30 10:00 a.m.
+Sunday, July 23. - 4.
+Market lambs may show regardless of weight but must weigh at least 85 lbs. to be eligible to sell.
+Lambs can be either wethers or ewes. - 5.
+All market lambs must be "slick shorn" with an equal amount of wool above the knee and hock, including the head and belly.
 A maximum of .2 (two tenths or 5mm) of wool is permitted.
-No Artificial coloring.

-6. Exhibitors must be prepared to show registration and transfer papers for animals exhibited in the purebred ewe classes.

-7. All sheep showing at the fair must be checked for sore mouth and club lamb fungus infection.
-If found, the animal will be excused from the fairgrounds.8.
-Scrapie tags are required for rams and ewes.

-A. All sheep must be identified with an official USDA premise (Scrapie) tag.
-B. The original owner of the lamb at birth is responsible to have the lamb tagged with the scrapie tag before it leaves the premises.
+No Artificial coloring. - 6.
+Exhibitors must be prepared to show registration and transfer papers for animals exhibited in the purebred ewe classes. - 7.
+All sheep showing at the fair must be checked for sore mouth and club lamb fungus infection.
+If found, the animal will be excused from the fairgrounds. - 8.
+Scrapie tags are required for rams and ewes. - A. All sheep must be identified with an official USDA premise (Scrapie) tag. - B. The original owner of the lamb at birth is responsible to have the lamb tagged with the scrapie tag before it leaves the premises.
 Refusal by the breeder to tag ewes and rams is punishable by law.
 If the youth is feeding a home raised lamb, the responsibility rests with the youth or the youth's family.

-C. Youth may order their own premise tag from the Kansas Animal Health office.
-This means the person who requested the tag is responsible for maintaining the records.

-D. To order tags call 785-228-6565.
-It can take up to 12 weeks to receive the tags.

-9. The Top 5 overall market sheep / breeding sheep will be recognized.
+- C. Youth may order their own premise tag from the Kansas Animal Health office.
+This means the person who requested the tag is responsible for maintaining the records. - D. To order tags call 785-228-6565.
+It can take up to 12 weeks to receive the tags. - 9.
+The Top 5 overall market sheep / breeding sheep will be recognized.
 No premium is awarded for this honor.

-- Class 1 Fitting & Showing, Senior division, Age 14 and older - Class 2 Fitting & Showing, Intermediate division, Ages 11 13 - Class 3 Fitting & Showing, Junior division, Age 7 10 - \Class 4 Market lambs, purebred or cross (wethers or ewes) - \Class 5 Purebred ewe, any recognized breed - \Class 6 Commercial ewe

-Class 7 Ewe and lamb (NOT ELIGIBLE FOR STATE FAIR)
+These animals can come from any class.
+It is at the judge's discretion as to what classes these animals are selected from.
+Each class champion and reserve class champion need to be prepared. - Class 1 Fitting & Showing, Senior division, Age 14 and older - Class 2 Fitting & Showing, Intermediate division, Ages 11 13 - Class 3 Fitting & Showing, Junior division, Age 7 10 - Class 4 Market lambs, purebred or cross (wethers or ewes) - Class 5 Purebred ewe, any recognized breed - Class 6 Commercial ewe - Class 7 Ewe and lamb (NOT ELIGIBLE FOR STATE FAIR)